lcdb/lcdb-wf/docs/config.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The majority of the work in setting up a new project is in the configuration --
-which samples to run, where the data files are, which references are
+which samples to run, where the data files are located, which references are
 needed, etc.

 **The entry point for configuration** is in the ``config/config.yaml`` file found